foreverphoenix/the-phoenix-flavour/content/tpf/mod-installation-2/step-1.md

 Delete the following file(s) and/or folder(s):

 - `\meshes\interface\`
+- `\meshes\plants\hangingelvesear01.nif`
 - `\textures\effects\gradients\gradwhitewater.dds`
 - `Particle Patch for ENB SSE.esp`

 > The plugin is not needed, its functionality was replaced by ENB Helper.
+The mesh in the interface folder will be replaced later on.
+The hanging elves ear mesh is bugged, all adjacent hanging elves ear plants will switch to harvested state after harvesting one.
 The texture can cause water spray to look much darker than intended with Realistic Water Two.

 ##### [Static Mesh Improvement Mod (SMIM)](https://www.nexusmods.com/skyrimspecialedition/mods/659?tab=files)